-Breaching the agreement is not so easy or it is not something that you can take with the grain of salt.
+Breaching the agreement is not so easy or it is not something that you can take with a grain of salt.
 Due to this, most of the contracts also mention the repercussions of the breach.
 Here are different ways in which breach of contract is handled.
 One of the common ways is to write a letter.

-It is a type of formal letter that a person or an organization writes to someone who has been involved in the violation of the contract.
+It is a formal letter that a person or an organization writes to someone who has been involved in the violation of the contract.
 When any party in an agreement fails to fulfill that agreement’s requirements, a breach or infraction of the contract occurs.
 In general, only those people get into a legally binding agreement, who have the potential to fulfill its requirements.
 So, they are expected to not violate it.

 There are some situations in which one party has to pay a specific amount to another party as per the agreement.
 However, the party or person bound to pay pays only the partial amount.

 Unfortunately, some people don’t take the contract seriously.
 They pay the partial amount only.
 They should be told that they have been involved in the infringement and they will have to face serious consequences of it.

 Some people don’t breach the contract out of carelessness or any other problem.
 They do it because the service provider has not been working up to their expectations and they don’t want to pay the full amount until he fixes what he has done.
 You write an infraction of the contract letter to make the recipient realize that making the short payment was not the right decision.

 Things to remember while writing to someone about the infringement: